danielgraviet/startup/notes.md

     - Hyperlink to reset password.
 - CSS
     - incorporate cat themes throughout
-    - Buttons that “purr” (vibrate) on hover.
-    - Cursor is a paw icon.
     - Cat inspired colors, warm tones, furr colors.
 - JavaScript
     - On login, show a random cat fact, or cat gif.
 Use The Cat API.